 Lower School and Year 9 pupils are taught a range of techniques across several different artistic media.
 The boys are encouraged to experiment and express themselves, which leads many to discover a passion for the subject.
 The varied curriculum also enables pupils to identify particular strengths which they may wish to focus on when pursuing Art further up the College.

 Art is a very popular GCSE subject option with Shiplake pupils.
 Pupils will have the opportunity to develop skills, knowledge and understanding in art and design.
-Pupils undertake the Edexcel Fine Art course which includes drawing, painting, ceramics, sculpting and printmaking.
+Pupils undertake the AQA Fine Art course which includes drawing, painting, ceramics, sculpting and printmaking.
 The course requires pupils to develop an ability to assess, question, criticise and make decisions through a number of artistic languages.
 This provides excellent all-round basic training and an insight into the rigours of A Level Art, as well as identifying pupils' strengths.

 The final assessment pathway has not yet been confirmed; however, pupils should expect to complete a unit of coursework on a chosen theme and sit a 10 hour timed exam, producing preparatory work in support of the final piece.